 Kidney and Spleen sample comparison

-Finally, we identified the DA taxa between Kidney and Spleen samples (Table SII.9, Figure S3).
+The DA taxa between kidney and spleen samples are presented in Table SII.9 and Figure S3.
 The number of species identified ranges from 6 by Diamond and 57 by BLASTN (Figure S3a).
-More taxa were identified significantly abundant in the Kidney samples than in the Spleen samples, especially at the genus level (Figure S3b).
+More taxa were identified significantly abundant in the kidney samples than in the spleen ones, especially at the genus level (Figure S3b).
 Kaiju, the software that identified the second highest number of distinct DA taxa at the species level, has five out of ten distinct taxa reported as viruses (Figure S3a).
-In general, only 1 species (Leptospira interrogans) and 4 phylum taxa (“p__Spirochaetes”, “p__Bacteroidetes", "p__Cyanobacteria”, and “p__Proteobacteria”) were reported by all software (Table SII.9, Figure S3c).
+In general, only one species (Leptospira interrogans) and four phylum taxa (“p__Spirochaetes”, “p__Bacteroidetes", "p__Cyanobacteria”, and “p__Proteobacteria”) were reported by all software (Table SII.9, Figure S3c).
 The Phylum taxon “p__Firmicutes” was identified as the DA taxon by all software except for Diamond.
-Kaiju solely identified the virus taxon, “p__Negarnaviricota”, as DA taxon in this anlysis.
+Kaiju solely identified the virus taxon, “p__Negarnaviricota”, as the DA taxon in this analysis.